LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

           path: reports/                   # <‑‑ NOT a wildcard
 ```

-Need a unique artifact per repository?
-When processing a single repo, give the
+Need a unique artifact name?
+Give the action step an `id` and use the
-action step an `id` and use the `repo_slug` output (slashes replaced by
+`repo_slug` output (slashes/whitespace replaced by underscores) to build a
-underscores) to build a safe artifact name:
+safe artifact name:

 ```yaml
       - uses: LabVIEW-Community-CI-CD/org-coding-hours-action@v6